suitenumerique/calc/CONTRIBUTING.md

 Thank you for your contributions! 👍

-## Contribute to BlockNote
+## Contribute to IronCalc
-We use [BlockNote](https://www.blocknotejs.org/) for the text editing features of Docs.
+We use [IronCalc](https://www.ironcalc.com/) for the spreadsheet editing features of Calc.
-If you find and issue with the editor you can [report it](https://github.com/TypeCellOS/BlockNote/issues) directly on their repository.
+If you find and issue with the editor you can [report it](https://github.com/ironcalc/IronCalc/issues) directly on their repository.

-Please consider contributing to BlockNotejs, as a library, it's useful to many projects not just Docs.
+Please consider contributing to IronCalc, as a library, it's useful to many projects not just Calc.

-The project is licended with Mozilla Public License Version 2.0 but be aware that [XL packages](https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-docx-exporter/LICENSE) are dual licenced with GNU AFFERO GENERAL PUBLIC LICENCE Version 3 and proprietary licence if you are [sponsor](https://www.blocknotejs.org/pricing).